Here are some opportunities for eligible businesses to take advantage of in the new year for support, expertise, and to learn new skills.

 Destination BC Tourism Digital Academy

-Destination BC (DBC) offers numerous free learning resources for tourism-based businesses, including the Tourism Digital Academy, which was launched in 2020 and designed for business owners or marketing team members who are looking to build their digital marketing knowledge and skills to an intermediate level.
+Destination BC (DBC) offers numerous free learning resources for tourism-based businesses, including the Tourism Digital Academy, launched in 2020 and designed for business owners or marketing team members looking to build their digital marketing knowledge and skills to an intermediate level.

-There are two winter 2023 intakes, each running for 8 weeks, beginning the week of January 24 and the week of January 31.
-Companies can learn more and apply now on the DBC website—the program has filled up quickly in the past, and space is limited.
+The next intake still accepting applications begins the week of January 23, 2024, and runs for eight weeks.
+Applications can be submitted now on the DBC website—the program has filled up quickly in the past, and space is limited.

 OKGN Angel Summit

-Accelerate Okanagan’s OKGN Angel Summit is back for 2023.
+Accelerate Okanagan’s OKGN Angel Summit is back and is set to take place in April - May 2024.
 The 10-week program is designed to train startup entrepreneurs and accredited investors in the capital-raising process.
-During the program, participating Western Canadian businesses and Okanagan-based investors will go through a structured process which culminates in a public pitch event by the Top 6 companies; the winner is awarded an investment of up to $250,000.
+During the program, participating Western Canadian businesses and Okanagan-based investors will go through a structured process culminating in a public pitch event by the Top 6 companies; the winner is awarded an investment of up to $250,000.

 Propel Student Work Placement Program

 In 2021, Tourism HR Canada launched Propel, a work placement program designed specifically for the tourism and hospitality sector to work with post-secondary students as they prepare for careers in the industry.
-The program is funded by the Government of Canada's Student Work Placement Program; it allows eligible employers to hire qualifying students, in turn receiving a wage subsidy.
+The program is funded by the Government of Canada's Student Work Placement Program; it allows eligible employers to hire qualifying students, who, in turn, receive a wage subsidy.

 Small Business BC (SBBC) Education

-SBBC's ongoing live webinars offer an array of useful information for entrepreneurs and small businesses in all industries, including tourism.
+SBBC's ongoing live webinars offer helpful information for entrepreneurs and small businesses in all industries, including tourism.
 Sessions cover a wide range of topics, with past webinars covering how to create a website, how to choose the right apps for your business, and how to create engaging video content with your phone.
 A list of upcoming webinars can be found on the SBBC website.